 Journaling each day is an effective way to check in with yourself on your actual progress towards acheiving your goals.
 An added bonus is that you can personlize your tracker anyway you'd like!

 Another great way to keep yourself accountable is to have an accountability partner.
 An accountability partner is someone who checks in with you on your progess and gives you a little push when needed.
 This person can be just about anyone who is willing to listen to your journey towards your goals and remind you to keep going when you need it.
 It can be just one person, like a friend or even a coach, or a group of people, like a fitness group or your sister queens.
-Having someone who is aware of your goals will help you to stay motivated to acheive them.
+Having someone who is aware of your goals will help you to stay motivated to achieve them.

 You can’t forget about Pageant Planet to keep you accountable along the way of your pageant.
 Set up your profile.
 Enter in the date of your pageant and we’ll send you a helpful timeline guide to keep you accountable.
 You can find pageants to compete in or coaches and trainers to help you acheive your goals.
 Get started here.